uttiyapal/Jungle-Crawler-Game/README.md

 - 🔫 Gun to defeat enemies
 - 🚀 Jetpack to access difficult areas

 Reach the exit door to advance to the next level.
-Complete all ten levels to finish the game.
+Complete all five levels to finish the game.

 ---